Forest Fire Clustering for Single-cell Sequencing with Iterative Label Propagation and Parallelized Monte Carlo Simulation: Methods

 \subsection{Monte Carlo Validation}

-After all of the vertices are labeled, internal validation can be performed by re-propagating the original labels with Monte Carlo.
-In the beginning of each Monte Carlo trial, a random vertex takes on the previously clustered label while all other vertices have no labels.
-With the same set of parameters, the label is allowed to propagate from the initial vertex to all other vertices until it reaches a stopping point.
-Each iteration is a sample from the posterior distribution of the labels, and the process is repeated for many trials.
-At each data point, empirical distributions are constructed by tabulating the new labels across Monte Carlo trials.
-With the simulated posterior probability distribution, point-wise significance values with respect to the original label and point-wise entropies across all labels can be calculated.
+After performing Forest Fire Clustering, the initial clustering labels $S_{1...n}$ for all $n$ vertices are stored.
+Internal validation can be performed on each initial clustering label by constructing a posterior label distribution.
+In the $t$-th Monte Carlo trial, a random seed vertex $r$ is selected, and the seed vertex label $S_{r, t}$ at trial $t$ takes on the same label $S_{r}$ as it did in the initial clustering results.
+Labels on all other vertices are cleared.
+The seed label $S_{r, t}$ is allowed to propagate until the average label influence can no longer cross the threshold of the remaining unlabeled vertices.
+For all vertex $i$ that accepted the seed label $S_{r, t}$ in trial $t$, it adds one occurrence of that seed label in their records $S_{i, t} = S_{r, t}$.
+After $T$ Monte Carlo trials, at each data point $i$, the accepted seed labels $S_{i, 1...T}$ are tabulated to construct a discrete label frequency distribution, which we call the posterior label distribution.
+The probability that a data point $i$ being labeled as cluster $k$ could be calculated by $P^k_i = \frac{1}{T} \sum^T_{t = 1} \mathbb{I}(k = S_{i, t})$.
+With the simulated posterior probability distribution, we can compute point-wise posterior exclusion probabilities with respect to the original label and point-wise entropies across all labels.
+The posterior exclusion probability of a data point $i$ can be calculated by: